 The Government of the Russian Federation decided to evacuate fellow countrymen from Iraq.
 Crews of the Federal State Unitary Aircraft Enterprise Serykh E., Kryukov V., Kudashkin A., Parshin A. in dangerous conditions evacuated more than 500 fellow countrymen from Baghdad in 4 flights.

 In May of 2004, the aircraft group of the Emergencies Ministry was dispatched to Kurgan Region, where large-scale forest fires occurred.
-20 settlements, with the total population of 18,327 people, 2 munitions depots, 3 railway stations, 38 facilities of national economy and about 6,000 houses were under immediate threat of fire.
+20 settlements, with the total population of 18,327 people were under immediate threat of fire.
 There was a great threat of fire in petroleum pipeline and factory of Russian Federal Agency for State Reserves.

 The aircraft group headed by the Head of the Aircraft Administration Zakirov R. from the period of 14 to 20 May was reinforced and carried out 145 flights and dropped 12,789 tons of water with exitnguishants onto fires.